Inter-domain major

 The requirements for a Bachelor of Arts or Science with an inter-domain major appear in section 3 of the Academic Rules and Regulations for your cohort.

-Requesting an Inter-domain Major
+Requesting an inter-domain Major

 Methodology Courses